Applied Agriculture & Food Studies Department Head/Professor

-Dr. Thomas H. Paulsen serves as an associate professor and chair of the Applied Agricultural and Food Studies Department.
+Dr. Thomas H. Paulsen is a professor and Department Head of the Applied Agricultural and Food Studies Department.

 Paulsen grew up on a family farm in southwest Iowa near Atlantic, where he was actively involved in 4-H, FFA, football, basketball, and band.
 He taught and coached at Lynnville-Sully High School from 1987 to 1992 and at Carroll High School from 1992 to 2008 before completing his doctorate at Iowa State University.

 Paulsen was recently recognized by Morningside University for excellence in teaching and assessment with the 2022 Sharon Walker Faculty Excellence Award and the William C. Yockey Assessment Award.

 Paulsen was previously recognized as the Iowa Teacher of the Year in 2000 and was a Milken National Education Award winner in 2001.
 He also received the North American Colleges and Teachers of Agriculture (NACTA) Graduate Student Teaching Award (2011), National Educator Award (2016), and Teaching Scholar Award (2021).
 He was recognized by the Iowa State University College of Agriculture and Life Sciences with the Early Achievement in Teaching Award (2016) Dr. Paulsen also received the Outstanding Early Career Award by the American Association for Agricultural Education (AAAE) (2016) as well as many secondary teaching awards including the American Vocational Association Outstanding NewVocational Teacher Award in 1992.

 Dr. Paulsen‚Äôs research interest falls within the area of effective teaching and learning practices in the discipline of agriculture‚Äîespecially in higher education capstone and field experiences‚Äîwith a primary focus on preservice and in-service teacher education.